compi-migui/tfg-doc/src/md/50_methodology.md

 We have just gone over every part of the methodology we aim to replicate.
 We will now propose an improvement to it, describing both how we will do it and why it is worth doing.

 ### Data leakage
-As explained in @sec:goals-leakage, data leakage is "a spurious relationship between the independent variables and the target variable that arises as an artifact of the data collection, sampling, or pre-processing strategy" [@kapoor_leakage_2023].
+As explained in @Sec:goals-leakage, data leakage is "a spurious relationship between the independent variables and the target variable that arises as an artifact of the data collection, sampling, or pre-processing strategy" [@kapoor_leakage_2023].
 It is a broad category of pitfalls that can be encountered in using machine-learning algorithms and which "usually leads to inflated estimates of model performance".

 In building a taxonomy of data leakage errors, @kapoor_leakage_2023 list three top-level categories: